 When USACE outflow is above 2,000cfs, navigating the left-hand side of Mead usually doesn't require leaving your boat.
 Below 2,000cfs, you may have to get out and push your boat in a few shallow spots.
 No portaging, but if your plan is to squeeze in a quick trip on your lunch break, this may not be your best option.
 If your canoe is packed to the gunwales for an overnight adventure, you probably want to steer clear of this area, too.

 Personally, I love paddling the left side of this island.
-Thick seaweed on the southern tip and shallow water on the northern makes it difficult for jet boats to get behind it, giving it that "having the place to yourself" feel.
+Thick seaweed on the downriver tip and shallow water on the upriver makes it difficult for jet boats to get behind it, giving it that "having the place to yourself" feel.
 I've spent countless hours exploring with and teaching my kids how to read the river on this stretch, and recommend it to anyone up for an adventure.

 Navigating around the caution area.

 Navigating around the caution area is as simple as understanding what area was dredged and how to avoid it.
-When water levels are below 2,000cfs, a rock bar is exposed on the right-hand side of the river just before the island (see image above).
+When water levels are below 2,000cfs, a rock bar is exposed on the right-hand side of the river just before the island (see image).
 Hugging the left riverbank prior to Mead Island (remember those landmarks!) puts you in position to easily navigate around the rock bar.
 A couple strong strokes will get you through the faster moving water headed toward Mead.
 Continue to the right-hand riverbank, missing the dredged area altogether.